hsucherng/homebrew/README.md

 **Template partials need to be manually registered inside `build.js`.**

 Not sure how to automate it yet.
 Might need a plugin like metalsmith-partial, although I'm not sure how that works yet.

+## Debugging

+Majority of the console log is enabled through the `DEBUG` environment variable, based on space or comma-delimited names.

+On Windows, this can be done using the `set` command.

+	set DEBUG=*,-not_this

 ## Assets